-Young people are protected from attempting suicide if they are resilient and have positive relationships with parents or guardians, close friends and other adults.
-Helping young people feel safe, supported and part of the community are all important ways to protect them from suicide.
+Young people are at a lower risk of attempting suicide if they are resilient and have positive relationships with parents or guardians, close friends and other adults.
+Helping young people feel safe, supported and part of the community are all important ways to reduce risk of suicide.

 Never ignore the warning signs that a young person may be thinking about suicide.
 A young person that is thinking about suicide may express feelings of hopelessness or worthlessness.
 They may feel very alone and misunderstood.

 - showing a drastic change in mood or behaviour

 - being aggressive and irritable

-- talking about dying a lot, or making arrangements for when they are dead
+- talking about dying a lot, or making arrangements for after their own death

 - having access to weapons, sharp objects or medicine

 - self-harming (such as cutting their skin)

-- using a lot of alcohol or illicit drugs
+- using a lot of alcohol or drugs

 The person might lose interest in their friends or social activities.
 They may seem to stop caring about other people or events.
-Their school or work performance might suffer, and they might get into trouble with the police or even run away.
-They might also have problems sleeping.
+Their school or work performance might suffer, and they might become involved in criminal activity or run away from home.

 While it’s important not to ignore these signs, sometimes there is no indication that a person is thinking of suicide.

 If you or someone you know is having suicidal thoughts, the first thing to do is to talk about it.
 Do not be afraid to ask questions.
 Talking and listening allows a young person to open up about what they are going through and take the first steps towards getting help.
 See below for a list of helplines you can call now.

 If you are with a young person who is thinking about suicide, do not leave them alone.
-Make sure the young person does not have access to things that they could harm themselves with, including sharp objects, drugs, weapons, medications or a car.
+Make sure the young person does not have access to things that they could harm themselves with — including sharp objects, drugs, weapons, medicines or a car.